Guide · 2026-05-23

 You get an instant quote online, print a label, ship the phone, wait 3-7 business days for payment.
 The price is usually 80-90% of what you'd get on Gumtree.
 The deduction is real - it's covering their shipping, their warehouse, and the dispute risk when phones arrive cracked.

 Common gotcha: the post-inspection downgrade.
-The original quote is for "perfect" condition.
-About one in three phones gets re-priced lower after they receive it, and you either accept or pay return shipping.
+The original quote assumes "perfect" condition, and a decent share of phones get re-priced lower after they arrive - you either accept the new number or pay return shipping.

 Best for: sellers outside major cities, or anyone happy to ship and wait.